LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/3_Dependent Phrase/3_Syntactic function3.md

 nav_order: 3
 ---

 # Adverbial

 ## adverb phrase

 1. Descriptions
-   - An adverb phrase is adverbial when an adverb phrase is used to modify a verb or an entire sentence.
+   - An adverb phrase is adverbial when it is used to modify a verb or an entire sentence.
-   - Adverbial adverb phrases give more information about when, where, how, what degree, or under what conditions applied to the component they modify.
+   - Adverbial adverb phrases provide more information about when, where, how, what degree, or under what conditions, applied to the component they modify.
 2. Tag
    - `rb+advl` is tagged on the **adverb** of the adverb phrase.
 3. Examples